oluwatunmiisheii/disposable-email-validator/README.md

 ---

-## 📩 Contact
+## Contact

-Made with ❤️ Wilson Adenuga - [@Adenugawilson](https://x.com/Adenugawilson) - oluwatunmiseadenuga@gmail.com
+Made with ❤️ by Wilson Adenuga - [@Adenugawilson](https://x.com/Adenugawilson) - oluwatunmiseadenuga@gmail.com

 ---

+## Support

-## If you find this package useful, please consider starring the repository on GitHub!
-It helps a lot! ⭐️
+If you find this package useful, please consider [⭐ starring the repository on GitHub](https://github.com/oluwatunmiisheii/disposable-email-validator)!
+It helps others discover the project and motivates continued development.